 Accounting policies are selected and applied in a manner which ensures that the resulting financial information satisfies the concepts of relevance and reliability, thereby ensuring that the substance of the underlying transactions or other events is reported.
-Previously current and non-current assets and liabilities were presented separately in the statement of financial position.
-The statement of financial position is now presented on a liquidity basis as this presentation is considered to be more relevant for the Company.
+The statement of financial position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity.
 For assets and liabilities that comprise both current and non-current amounts, information regarding the non-current amount is included in the relevant note of the financial statements.